forestryio/website/hugo/content/resources/blog/yieldmo-enables-creditcards.com-to-exceed-performance-goals-by-using-effective-mobile-ad-formats-to-reach-quality-audiences-at-scale.md

 +++
-author = "Lucas Piazza, Director of Marketing" blurb = "CreditCards.com, a leading credit card comparison and information website, realized an opportunity to increase mobile traffic and subsequent card applications.
-Yieldmo partnered with CreditCards.com to design a campaign strategy that would produce a positive return on investment and achieve a target application approval rate." category = "case-studies" cover = "/uploads/07.jpg" date = "2016-12-19T06:41:37-05:00" description = "" layout = "blog" title = "Yieldmo Enables CreditCards.com to Exceed Performance Goals by Using Effective Mobile Ad Formats to Reach Quality Audiences at Scale" weight = ""
+author = "Lucas Piazza, Director of Marketing" blurb = "Yieldmo partnered with CreditCards.com to design a campaign that produced a positive return on investment and achieved the target application approval rate." category = "case-studies" cover = "/uploads/07.jpg" date = "2016-12-19T06:41:37-05:00" description = "" layout = "blog" title = "CreditCards.com Exceeds Performance Goals by Using Effective Mobile Ad Formats to Reach Quality Audiences at Scale" weight = ""

 +++